 Into the Future

 As long term, local businesses, Columbus and Delmar Distributing are invested in the communities in which we do business.
-Both companies are environmentally friendly and recycle many products such shrink wrap, cardboard, paper, glass, aluminum, pallets, dunnage, etc. We are a proud partner of AEP’s Enernoc program to help prevent brown outs in the Columbus area and in the past several years have invested heavily in technologies that reduce our electrical usage.
+Both companies are environmentally friendly and recycle many products such as shrink wrap, cardboard, paper, glass, aluminum, pallets, dunnage, etc. We are a proud partner of AEP’s Enernoc program to help prevent brown outs in the Columbus area and in the past several years have invested heavily in technologies that reduce our electrical usage.

 The Columbus Distributing Company is proud to support many community activities and charitable organizations.
 Some our partners in these endeavors are the Ronald McDonald house, Folds of Honor Scholarship Program, and the Blue Jackets foundation.
 In addition, over $70,000 is spent annually on responsible consumption and designated driver programs aimed at making the Columbus area a more safe and responsible community.